Katelyn Runck Showcases Voluptuous Chest In Tight Crop Top

 “You are very beautiful and gorgeous!!” wrote one follower with two red heart emoji.

 “This has to be the best picture of you I ever seen yet.
-Wow,” a second Instagram user chimed in.
+Wow,” a second user chimed in.

-“Drop dead gorgeous wow,” a third fan added with a heart-eye smiley face and flame emoji.
+“Drop dead gorgeous wow,” added a third fan with a heart-eye smiley face and flame emoji.

 “You always look the prettiest,” a fourth comment read.